rafaelsoteldosilva/CryptoCurrencies/ReadMe.md

 In order to install it in your computer, clone the project from [GitHub](https://github.com/rafaelsoteldosilva/CryptoCurrencies), then run the following in the containing folder, in order to add the corresponding dependencies

-"Install React-NativeCLI" (npm install -g react-native-cli)
+- "Install React-NativeCLI" (npm install -g react-native-cli)
-npm install @react-navigation/native
+- npm install @react-navigation/native
-npm install react-native-gesture-handler -native-screens react-native-safe-area-context @react-native-community/masked-view
+- npm install react-native-gesture-handler -native-screens
+- react-native-safe-area-context @react-native-community/masked-view
-npm install @react-navigation/stack
+- npm install @react-navigation/stack
-npm install react-native-screens
+- npm install react-native-screens
-npm install react-redux redux redux-thunk
+- npm install react-redux redux redux-thunk
-npm install axios
+- npm install axios

 ## React Native Debugger

-npm install --save-dev react-devtools
+- npm install --save-dev react-devtools
-add *"devtools": "react-devtools"* under scripts in package.json
+- add *"devtools": "react-devtools"* under scripts in package.json
-npm run devtools
+- npm run devtools
-Make sure you install the **Stand-alone React Native Debugger** for a better debugging experience.
+- Make sure you install the **Stand-alone React Native Debugger** for a better debugging experience.

+The redux store is configured in /stores/configStore.js in a way that the debugger gets connected to the app, including your redux state, once running

+Previously, I combined two reducers using combineReducers (/stores/rootReducer.js), but then I created a manually combined reducer in /stores/superReducer.js (I'm no longer using /stores/rootReducer.js).
+The main reason I did this was that I was trying to make the debugger to show my redux state, and by asking a question in StackOverflow, somebody suggested me to do it.
+It didn't work at that time.
+I fixed the problem later, but I didn't take the time to revert it back

 [Here you can download the debugger](https://github.com/jhen0409/react-native-debugger/releases)